campuzgu/campuzgu/README.md

-- 👋 Hi, I’m @campuzgu
-- 👀 I’m interested in computer graphics
-- 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on geometry processing
+- 👋 Hi, I’m Guido and i’m interested in computer graphics, currently learning data science and looking to collaborate on geometry processing.
-- 📫 How to reach me gucamp88@gmail.com
+- You can easily reach me at gucamp88@gmail.com

 <!---
 campuzgu/campuzgu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.